capaj/socket.io-rpc/readme.md

 ### Why promises over network rather than HTTP codes?

-Because they are more real abstraction on long running tasks over the network.
-Trying to map all possible errors and their causes to available HTTP codes is not always straightforward.
+Because they are much more flexible abstraction for running tasks over the network.
+Trying to map all possible errors and their causes to available HTTP codes is not always straightforward and requires a lot of experience.

 #Simple example
 Folder with example can be run after installing all dependencies like this in the simple-example folder: